-Management Response sponse Observation 6 - Public Exercise of Rights Risk Action Priority Responsible Officer Target Date Part 3 of the 2019/20 AGAR includes a new point, L, to confirm that the authority has demonstrated that during summer 2019 it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations.
+Management Response Observation 6 - Public Exercise of Rights Risk Action Priority Responsible Officer Target Date Part 3 of the 2019/20 AGAR includes a new point, L, to confirm that the authority has demonstrated that during summer 2019 it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations.
 Compliance with this point required publication of the summary of rights for 31 consecutive working days ahead of the deadline of 31 st July 2019.
 However, as publication commenced on 27 th June 2019, publication only covered 25 consecutive working days ahead of the deadline.
+This has necessitated a rating of 'no' for point L of the internal control objectives on Part 3 of the AGAR and the provision of a supplementary note stating the implications and actions being taken.
 Lack of compliance with point L of the AGAR and restricted ability for local residents to inspect Sections 1 and 2 of the 2018/19 AGAR without needing to search through published agendas.
-6.2 This has necessitated a rating of 'no' for point L of the nternal control objectives on Part 3 of the AGAR and the provision of a supplementary note stating the implications and actions being taken.
-6.3
+6.1: This error was noticed shortly after the end of the exercise of Public Rights in 2019 and was caused by a mis-reading of the requirements (31 consecutive days v 31 consecutive working days).
+The requirement is now clearly understood.
+High Rory Fitzgerald, RFO Complete